-Throughout her career, Britton has devoted substantial time to a wide range of charity work both in the US and internationally.
-She previously travelled to Africa with the ONE campaign led by U2’s Bonoto support humanitarian causes, and is well aware of the challenges facing millions of poor people around the world.
-She also has been passionately committed to supporting women’s empowerment and women’s health issues.
+Throughout her career, Britton has devoted substantial time to a wide range of charity work both in the United States and internationally.
+She has travelled extensively and has witnessed firsthand the challenges faced by millions of people living in poverty around the world.